Installing Wsprry Pi

 supported by your system.

-If you were prompted to reboot, do that now.
+If the script prompts you to reboot, do that now.
 At this point (and if you rebooted if prompted), Wsprry Pi is installed and running.

-Note the URL for the configuration UI listed as a {name}.local and IP address choice.
-You can access your system with the {name}.local names without remembering the IP address.
+Note the URL for the configuration UI, listed as {name}.local, and the IP address choice.
+You can access your system using the {name}.local name without needing to remember the IP address.
 The {name}.local is convenient for automatically assigned IP addresses in most home networks.
-The IP address of your Raspberry Pi may change over time, but the name will not.
+The IP address of your Raspberry Pi may change over time, but its name will remain the same.

 Some Windows systems can use this naming standard without additional work, but others may need to install Apple’s Bonjour Print Services to enable this helpful tool.
-If you get a host hot found error, try installing Bonjour.
+If you encounter a ‘host not found’ error, try installing Bonjour.

-Connect to your new web page from your favorite computer or cell phone with the IP address or the {name}.local name, and you can begin to set things up.
+Connect to your new web page from your favorite computer or cell phone using the IP address or the {name}.local name, and you can begin setting things up.
 See Operations for more information.

 Additional Hardware

 While the TAPR Hat is optional, an antenna is not.
-Choosing an antenna is beyond the scope of this documentation, but you can use something as simple as a random wire connected to the GPIO4 pin (GPCLK0), which is numbered 7 on the header.
+Choosing an antenna is beyond the scope of this documentation; however, you can use a simple random wire connected to the GPIO4 pin (GPCLK0), which is labeled 7 on the header.